KhalidWar/yaanyo/README.md

 ## Features
-- Real time chat.
+- Real time chat with family and friends.
-- Add items to your shopping list on the go.
+- Catagorize shopping tasks by colored grids.
-- Shopping lists catagorized by stores.
+- Easily add tasks to shopping list on the go.

 ## Packages used